pphatt/umcs-backend/README.md

 ## 🤝 Contributors

-A huge thanks to our agile scrum team for making UMCS a reality!
+A huge thanks to our developer for making UMCS a reality!

 | Name         | GitHub Username                     | Role                               |
 |--------------|-------------------------------------|------------------------------------|